-Family Tax Benefit Part A
+Family Tax Benefit Part A Basic conditions of eligibility

 Family Tax Benefit can be paid to a parent, guardian or an approved care organisation.
 To be eligible the claimant must:

 - have a Family Tax Benefit child (FTB child) in their care (see FTB child information below), and - meet residential requirements (described under 'Residence requirements'), and - have income under a certain amount (described under 'Income test').